Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ## Thrill of Battle

 Also at level 2, you revel in the frenzy of battle.
-Whenever you strike with a basic attack, you may choose to spend an amount of essence up to your rhythm to gain four times that much life.
+Whenever you hit a creature with a basic attack, you may choose to spend 1 essence to regain 4 life.

 ## Rhythmic Precision